NeilBrommer/Personal-Site/content/_index.md

 	weight = -100
 +++

-Computer Science student at [Eastern Washington University](https://www.ewu.edu/), graduating in spring 2018.
+Computer Science student at <a href="https://www.ewu.edu/" target="_blank">Eastern Washington University</a>, graduating in spring 2018.